alex-gutev/cl-form-types/README.md

 # CL-FORM-TYPES

-This library provides functions for determine the value types of Common Lisp forms, based on type information stored in the environment.
+This library provides functions for determining the value types of Common Lisp forms, based on type information contained in the environment.

 Currently the types of the following forms can be determined: